 The background weave of this lomond stripe named Ash, uses a contrasting mix of a pale oatmeal beige and mid grey to create smart fine chequered woven finish.
 The two shades blended produces a tone which in some light seems to have the faintest hint of musky green.
 This stripe lomond would then work well with very subtle sage green shades or even a very deep bottle green to compliment it.
 If you wanted to keep the colour very limited in your decor, use plain or woven pale silver grey and light oatmeal to blend with the stripe pattern

-Cool shades of pale teal and grey are used to weave the main background of the lovely lagoon Lomond stripe seen here.
-The thick woven setting almost looks rather like a very small check pattern, which looks great against the long stripes of buff grey, silver grey, white and black.
+Finaly, Lagoon has cool shades of pale teal and grey creating the lovely lagoon Lomond stripe.
+The thick woven setting looks like a small check pattern.
+This looks great against the long stripes of buff grey, silver grey, white and black.